microsoft/vcpkg-docs/vcpkg/get_started/overview.md

 ### Ports and triplets

-A [port](../concepts/ports.md) in vcpkg is a versioned build recipe that produces a package consisting of a set of files.
-The most common package that can get produced when a port is installed is a C/C++ library consisting of headers, source code, and binaries.
+A [port](../concepts/ports.md) in vcpkg is a versioned build recipe that produces a package.
+The most common type of package is a C/C++ library consisting of headers, source code, and binaries.

 A [triplet](../users/triplets.md) captures the target build environment (cpu, os, compiler, runtime, etc.) in a single, convenient name. vcpkg provides over 70 triplets by default, but you can also define your own.